Shweni/Shweni/README.md

-- 👋 Hi, I’m Shweni Lindokuhle a software development student👩‍🎓 at Codespace Academy, I'm a very passionate and hard working junior Developer willing to learn new skills and new 🎇programming languages, in my awesome learning Journey with CodeSpace i have learned:
+- 👋 Hi, I’m Shweni Lindokuhle a software development student👩‍🎓 at Codespace Academy, I'm a very passionate and hard working developer willing to learn new skills and new 🎇programming languages, in my awesome learning Journey with CodeSpace i have learned:
    📍JavaScript
   📍HTML